 The advantages of a contingency fee agreement are numerous.
 The first, and most obvious, advantage is that a client does not have to pay any fees upfront to hire their attorney.
 This takes financial stress off the client so they can focus on getting better and recovering from their injury.

 Because a lawyer will not make any money if they do not win the case, it gives them a large incentive to do everything they can to secure the maximum amount of money possible for you.
 This can also make them selective in which cases they will accept.
 If your lawyer takes on your case, they likely think you have a reasonable chance at winning a recovery.

 The last advantage is that if you do not win your case, then you do not owe any money to your attorney – either for fees or case expenses.
 It is important, however, to be sure to review your specific fee agreement, make sure it specifies these terms, and discuss it with your attorney at the beginning of your case so there are no surprises in the end.

 Here at Scott Callahan & Associates, this is the only fee structure we offer and believe strongly in the advantages and flexibility it gives our clients.
 If you have been injured, give us a call today.
-Our friendly and knowledgeable team are here 24/7 to review your claim and answer all your questions.
+Our Katy personal injury lawyers are here 24/7 to review your claim and answer all your questions.

 It has been nearly 30 years since the McDonald’s hot coffee lawsuit went to court, but interest in the case remains high.
 People around the world dismissed the lawsuit as “frivolous” and a prime example of runaway juries.
 A look at the facts of the case, however, tell a different story.